 Data protection is not the problem.
 Risk factors such as data breaches and non-compliance are the problem.
 Data protection is the solution that will solve that problem and get you on your way to gaining valuable insights from your data and making well informed business decisions.

 The fact is data breaches hurt.
 Even if your organization did everything in its power to prevent them, they hurt your reputation and cleanup is going to be messy.
-And if the courts decide not enough was done to prevent the breach or it wasn't properly handled upon discovery, then you maybe be found non-compliant with any number of data protection laws out there such as GDPR, PCI DSS, CCPA, HIPAA, etc. GDPR for example has maximum fines of up to 20 million EUR or 4% of global annual turnover, whichever is higher and the trend seems to point towards more economies across the globe adopting similar legislation.
+And if the courts decide not enough was done to prevent the breach or it wasn't properly handled upon discovery, then you may be found non-compliant with any number of data protection laws out there such as GDPR, PCI DSS, CCPA, HIPAA, POPIA, LGPD, etc., etc., you get the picture.
+GDPR for example has maximum fines of up to 20 million EUR or 4% of global annual turnover, whichever is higher and the trend seems to point towards more economies across the globe adopting similar legislation.

 Big data has big demands for security